 Heart failure is a debilitating disease requiring comprehensive management, including carefully chosen medications, prudent surgical intervention and appropriate cardiac rehabilitation.
 The Center for Heart Failure's outstanding multidisciplinary team, including cardiologists, surgeons and nurses, work together to ensure a tailored, individualized plan of care for each heart failure patient.

-The Center for Heart Failure is led by Allen S. Anderson, MD, and Edwin C. McGee, MD.
+The Center for Heart Failure is led by Allen S. Anderson, MD.
 Dr. Anderson is a cardiologist, medical director of the Center for Heart Failure and medical director of Heart Transplantation and Mechanical Assistance.
 He is responsible for pre- and post-operative patient management both in the hospital and at home.
-Dr. McGee is a cardiothoracic surgeon, surgical director of the Center for Heart Failure and surgical director of Heart Transplantation and Mechanical Assistance.
-Dr. McGee has extensive experience in both ventricular assist devices and heart transplantation, and also is responsible for post-operative patient management.

 Patients may hear the phrase “heart failure” and believe they can’t get better.
 We disagree.
 We use evidence-based medicine and follow guidelines prescribed by the American Heart Association.
 And our highly skilled team works with referring physicians and other experts to ensure that patients have the best outcomes possible—even those patients with truly unique cases.